junxit/us-congress-bills-110/metadata.md

 - 2007-09-17 — Mr. Hill moved to suspend the rules and pass the bill.
 - 2007-09-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 360 - 16 (Roll no. 868). (text: CR H10373-10374)
 - 2007-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 360 - 16 (Roll no. 868).(text: CR H10373-10374)
+- 2007-09-18 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.